tayebel/sim_report/README.md

 # Reservoir Simulation Report Tool

-The Reservoir Simulation Report Tool is a Python-based tool that automates the generation of reservoir simulation Excel reports using the Resinsight software.
+The Reservoir Simulation Report Tool is a Python-based tool that automates the generation of reservoir simulation  reports using the Resinsight software.
 It provides a convenient and efficient solution for reservoir engineers to create comprehensive reports for their simulation results.

 ## Features